syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-activate-a-particular-docked-control.md

 # How to activate a particular docked control?

-You can call the ActivateControl method inside NewDockStateEndLoad event to achieve this.
+To activate particular docked control call the `ActivateControl` method inside NewDockStateEndLoad event.

 <table>
 <tr>